haddocking/haddock3/docs/continuing_runs.md

 1. Expanding a previous run from a given step
 1. Editing and extending a previous run from a given step
 1. Copy a run to a new folder
-1. Extend a run with a partial config
+1. Extend a run with new modules
 1. Use a single step as a starting point for a new run
 1. Final considerations